LinkedInLearning/learning-github-actions-5977410/ch2_selecting_and_using_actions/02_07_challenge_develop_a_workflow_that_creates_an_artifact/README.md

-# 02_07 Use Actions with pull requests
+# 02_07 Challenge: Develop a Workflow That Creates an Artifact

 <!-- FooterStart -->
 ---